 Born in Eckernfoerde (Germany), Philip studied Political Science and International Relations in Bremen and Berlin (2003-2009).
 In 2014, he obtained a PhD in International Relations from the London School of Economics and Political Science (LSE).

-His research focuses on global environmental politics, international political economy, and transnational trade governance.
+His research focuses on global environmental governance and international political economy.
 His current work investigates the institutional design and effectiveness of transnational business governance in the developing world.
-Philip has published widely in high impact journals, including Governance, Global Environmental Politics, International Studies Review, and Regulation & Governance.
+Philip has published widely in high impact journals, including Governance, Global Environmental Politics, Review of International Political Economy, and Regulation & Governance.
 In the past, his studies and research have been supported by grants from the Amsterdam Institute on Social Science Research (AISSR), the German Academic Exchange Service, and various funding instruments of the European Union, including COST and FP7.

 Besides his university teaching, Philip has experience with executive-level training.
 He organizes executive training seminars for the EUI's School of Transnational Governance and worked as a teaching assistant at TRIUM Global Executive MBA, a programme jointly offered by LSE, NYU Stern School of Business, and HEC Paris.
 His consultancy and advisory work includes a wide range of public sector organizations at the national and international level, such as the International Trade Centre (ITC), the United Nations Conference on Trade and Development (UNCTAD), the International Labour Organization (ILO), the Dutch Environmental Assessment Agency (PBL) and the Dutch Parliament.

 Download full CV here: Philip Schleifer (Oct 2018)